 Amy Aldridge was born in Richmond, VA and began her dance training at the School of the Richmond Ballet and spent her summers studying at the School of American Ballet and the Boston Ballet School.
 She is a graduate of the University of the North Carolina School of the Arts, where she received the Chancellor’s Award for Excellence.

-In May of 2017 Aldridge retired from the Pennsylvania Ballet with George Balanchine's Rubies pas de deux.
-After 23 years on the stage, she was presented with a City Citation from Mayor Kenney.
-She now works with the dancers and coach the Balanchine repertoire.
+In May of 2017 Aldridge retired from the Philadelphia Ballet with George Balanchine's Rubies pas de deux and Tarantella.
+After 23 years on the stage, she was presented with a City Citation from Mayor Jim Kenney and continued to work with the Philadelphia Ballet, teaching company class and coaching the Balanchine repertoire.
+She is currently a faculty member at the Philadelphia Dance Academy and serves as an Adjunct Associate Professor at University of the Arts.